 - 1991 Dr. Wright was approached by See More Putter Company to see if he would encourage the use of their putter with his LPGA and PGA Tour Students due to alleged improved putter face aim.
 Dr. Wright’s initial observations of himself showed that his putter face aim was actually worse.
 This led to the question “Why?” and the beginning of 30 years of research

 - 1992 Dr. Wright Published his first Golf Book in 1992 on the Mental Game: Mind Under Par while continuing to do research on Balance.
-Note: This book in digital and audio form is available to members as released by Chapter Monthly.
+Note: This book, in digital and audio form, is available to Wright Balance members on this site.
 Members also receive access to audio relaxation and concentration for sleep, pre-play and on course application.
 These same audios are used by professionals taking lessons from Dr. Wright.

 - 1992 Dr. Wright became a Class A PGA Professional.
 He began to observe Rotation of Pelvis while measuring putter face aim and changes in aim and path based upon this pelvic rotation

 - 1993 Dr. Wright developed measurement systems based upon these observations of Pelvic Rotation.
 The illustration below shows the first pelvic rotation assessment.
 The bracket on Dr. Wright’s hips here was made by a physical therapist.
 The plastic board he is standing on locks the feet in place in a square position.
 Notice the rotation of his hips to his left, an open hip line, a common observation in the majority of players